zbyte64/django-hyperadmin/README.rst

 Client
 ======

-Currently there is one client written using emberjs.
-See ``hyperadmin.clients.emberjs.EmberJSClient`` This client is able to browse the API and perform CRUD operations.
-There are plans to support inlines.
+Currently there is one client written using emberjs: https://github.com/zbyte64/django-hyperadmin-emberclient Visiting the api endpoint in a browser will let you browse the various hyberobjects made available through the resource.

 =============================
 Reading up on Hypermedia APIs